nnsmithun/VulnScanX/README.md

 Happy Scanning! 🎉

 Instruction to run the program:
--> Run App.py and Phish.py file
+1.Run App.py and Phish.py file
--> open terminal and go to frontend and npm run dev
+2. open terminal and go to frontend and npm run dev

 Happy Scanning! 🎉